 For each central station, we sort the cross-correlations into a set of outgoing waves and incoming waves.
 We plot the SNR for the outgoing waves at the central station and the SNR for the incoming waves at the other stations in the cross-correlations.
-Figure 3b illustrates how the SNR of the outgoing waves can be presented in map form to display information about the azimuthal content of ambient noise.
-The orange arrows emanating from station J44A point to the other stations in the crosscorrelations, corresponding to outgoing waves.
-The blue arrows assigned to the neighboring stations point to J44A and correspond to waves coming into that station.
+Fig. 3(b) illustrates how the SNR of the outgoing waves can be presented in map form to display information about the azimuthal content of ambient noise.
+The orange arrows emanating from station J44A point to the other stations in the cross-correlations, corresponding to outgoing waves.
+The blue arrows assigned to the neighbouring stations point to J44A and correspond to waves coming into that station.
 Note that for a cross-correlation between two stations A and B, incoming waves for station A are outgoing waves for station B. Thus, all SNR measurements are used, but we assign a measurement to the location of the station for which the measurement corresponds to the outgoing wave.
-The results for many stations simultaneously are presented in what we call a "fan diagram" (inset diagram on the right in Fig. 3b), in which SNR is color-coded and plotted as same-length bars that point in the direction of wave propagation (i.e., away from the source).
-In producing the fan diagram, we first correct all SNR measurements for geometrical spreading (normalizing to an interstation distance of 150km), only use stations within 300km of the central station, and normalize all time series lengths (to 180 days).
-The average SNRs are made for the outgoing wave in overlapping 20 degree bins and are weighted by distance using a spatial Gaussian function with a half width of 150km.
-Note, in a fan diagram, bars point away from sources of ambient noise.
-A blue bar means that there is strong microseism noise propagation in the direction to which the bar points.
-A red bar means that little noise propagates in the direction of the bar.
+The results for many stations simultaneously are presented in what we call a 'fan diagram' (inset diagram on the right-hand side in Fig. 3b), in which SNR is colour-coded and plotted as same-length bars that point in the direction of wave propagation (i.e. away from the source).
+In producing the fan diagram, we first correct all SNR measurements for geometrical spreading